Is it better to pay off your home first before investing in property?

 Most people’s gut reaction is that paying off their mortgage should be the priority.
 While this sentiment is understandable, it may actually be preventing people from getting ahead financially.

-Once you have about 40 per cent equity in your home, that’s usually enough to secure another loan to invest in property without having to use cash savings.
+Once you have about 20 per cent equity in your home, that’s usually enough to secure another loan to invest in another property without having to use cash savings.
 A good property investment adviser can help you find an investment property in an area forecast for solid growth that also has enough rental income and tax benefits to cover the interest and all associated costs so the property is cash flow positive.

 The property market has averaged close to a 9 per cent return over the last 60+ years, so, if for some reason there is only half that historical growth, you would still be far better off financially investing in property before paying off your home.